Pokémon: Jirachi, Wish Maker: Reception

 The film was a box office hit.
 It made ¥4.5 billion at the Japanese box office.
 It became the second highest-grossing domestic film of the year in Japan.

-Critical reception

-As opposed to previous films in the series, Pokémon: Jirachi, Wish Maker got fairly positive reviews.
-Film Music Central gave it a positive review saying that "It’s a fun story, it’s got an adorable mythical Pokémon at the center of the action, and a fairly straightforward plot".

 Release

 Home media

-The original Japanese DVD and VHS were released on December 19, 2003.
+The original Japanese DVD and VHS were released on December 19, 2003 by Media Factory.
 The English dub was released directly to VHS and DVD by Buena Vista Home Entertainment on June 1, 2004.
 This was the second Pokémon film (the first being Pokémon: Mewtwo Returns) to be released directly to DVD and VHS in the US.
 The film was released on DVD in the UK on October 23, 2006 to celebrate the Pokémon 10th Anniversary Tour in Britain.
-In the UK, the film was released by Paramount Home Entertainment after Bob and Harvey Weinstein left Miramax on September 30, 2005.
-The film was not released on DVD in Australia and New Zealand until November 9, 2016.
-Paramount Home Entertainment re-released the film on Blu-ray and DVD on April 4, 2022 in the UK after ViacomCBS (now known as Paramount Global) acquired a 49% stake in Miramax for at least $375 million on April 3, 2020.
+In the UK, the film was released by Paramount Home Entertainment.

-The film has had a Blu-ray and DVD release in the US by Miramax Echo Bridge Home Entertainment on April 3, 2012, which is now out of print, as a Miramax Multi-Feature compilation with 3 other Pokémon films, Pokémon 4Ever, Pokémon Heroes and Pokémon: Destiny Deoxys.
+The film has had a Blu-ray and DVD release in the US by Echo Bridge Home Entertainment on April 3, 2012, which is now out of print, as a Miramax Multi-Feature compilation with 3 other Pokémon films, Pokémon 4Ever, Pokémon Heroes and Pokémon: Destiny Deoxys.